Sangarshanan/sangarshanan.github.io/_posts/2025-10-05-expanding-music.md

     - life
 ---

 We were having a discussion about music recommendation systems in class recently and there is a popular opinion that all these algorithms create echo chambers and don't help us broaden our knowledge and interests in new ideas, arts, genres.
+I am documenting some of my thoughts/ rants on the topic here.

 The things we get through the internet, not just music, even clothes & opinions that are a result of an "algorithm" without putting in work to go out, talk, research have inherently less value to us.